manavsehgal/reactspeedcoding/manuscript/c07a-routing-component-layouts.md

 A> This is the **Webpack bundling magic** for you!
 A>
 A> Behind the scenes React Router node_modules
 A> is >500KB in size.
-Our overall bundle size for app.js which includes A> React, ReactDOM, and React Router modules used by the app is <40 KB!
+Our overall bundle sizes for app.js and vendor.js which include A> React, ReactDOM, and React Router modules used by the app are <40 KB and 190KB respectively!
 A> Webpack optimally extracts,
 A> minifies, and bundles our dependencies and imports, automatically for us, A> while we focus on writing simple, readable code.